Milwaukee state legislator sued for defaulting on $6k in credit card debt

 “To his knowledge,” Catacutan said, “he has not defaulted on any credit card debt.”

-The complaint claims Haywood owed about $5,600 in credit card debt on his charge account as of October 2023.
+The complaint claims Haywood owed about the thousands in credit card debt as of October 2023.
 It also claims he repeatedly failed to make required debt payments within a 12-month period.

 Absolute Resolutions Investments bought the debt from U.S. Bank and is suing for the $5,600, as well as for post-judgment interest and the agency’s legal expenses.